na-na-hi/renget/archive/bggpasta.md

 \>Q: Are there any consequences to tadpolemaxing?
 \>A: [spoiler]No, you can consume as many tadpoles as you want without consequence.
 HOWEVER, if you consume the Astral-Touched Tadpole you'll suffer some cosmetic changes.[/spoiler]
 \>Q: Should I enable Karmic Dice?
-\>A: When Karmic Dice is enabled (it is by default), the game will avoid streaks of very low or very high rolls, both for you and the enemy.
-This will skew rolls leading to increased volatility.
-It is recommended to disable Karmic Dice if you're specializing in having high skills or high AC.
+\>A: Karmic Dice will avoid streaks of very low or very high rolls, both for you and the enemy.
+It is recommended to disable it if you're specializing.

 \>Polls:
 \>Romance: https://strawpoll.com/NMnQ5kJXYn6